LehighIAC/OztekinGroup/README.md

 4. Boot from the flash drive and select Ubuntu image.
 5. Install Ubuntu.
 ## Options
-1. Choose `Standard Installaion`.
+1. Choose `Minimal Installaion`.
 Select `Downloads updates`.
 Don't install third party software for now.
 2. Installation Destination: Select `Something else`.
 Delete all existing partitions on the SSD.
 Set up 200 MB for `EFI System Partition`, **at least** 100 GB for `/`(use `ext4`) and the rest to `/home`(use `ext4`).
 No need to have `/swap` if the RAM is large enough.
 3. set username as `oztekinlab` if it's a public workstation